 Siemens Energy, with 90,000 employees globally, said they were able to use Avature to move from a “post and pray” to a “seek and sell” TA approach.
 Also streamlining their job creation process from a 35 point document to a relationship-driven method completed in real-time to save manager time and create sharper job posts.

 “Siemens uses Avature for sourcing, referrals, event management, interview scheduling, as well as the end-to-end process of applicant tracking.”

-Read the full report to discover the full stories and more about Josh’s take on the current state of the TA landscape.
+Read Josh Bersin’s talent report to discover the full stories and more about Josh’s take on the current state of the talent acquisition software landscape.